Grae Fernandez

-Grae Cameron Garcia Fernandez (born November 7, 2001) is a Filipino actor, host and recording artist.
+Grace Cameron Garcia Fernandez (born November 7, 2001) is a Filipino actor, singer, and dancer.
 He is best known as one of the vocalists of Star Magic's boy-group Gimme 5.

 Early life

-Fernandez was born on November 7, 2001, in Manila, Philippines.
-He is the elder of two sons to actor Mark Anthony Fernandez and wife Melissa Garcia Fernandez.
+Grace Cameron Garcia Fernandez was born on November 7, 2001, in Manila, Philippines.
+He is the eldest son of actor Mark Anthony Fernandez and wife Melissa Garcia Fernandez.
 His younger brother is Rudolf Venedictos Garcia Fernandez.